 F.E.R.P.A. stands for the Family Educational Rights and Privacy Act and it is a federal law that has governed the issue of confidentiality and privacy of information in schools since the mid 1970's.
 I know this isn't usually the case, but the best summary of the law I could find actually comes from the U.S. Department of Education website LINKED HERE.
 On this site you'll find a complete overview with links to FAQ's and other resources.

 But for the "cliff notes" version...what this law does is ensure that student information in all its various forms (even in today's digital world), is kept confidential.
 It also ensures that parents have the right to view their student's records, to inspect them, and to request that information they feel to be inaccurate be corrected via a specific process.
 It requires that schools post this information and parent's FERPA rights in a visible area.
-In Gorham, we have this information on our website LINKED HERE
+In Gorham, we have this information on our website LINKED HERE.
+P.P.R.A.:

 In the 1980's a companion law was passed known as P.P.R.A.
 This stands for Protection of Pupil Rights Act.
 Folks can find an overview of this law also created by the Department of Education by CLICKING HERE...but generally this law ensured that as software programs, testing programs, and digital surveys were becoming more widely used - that student information privacy extended into these more digital areas as well and that parents had clear rights to opt students out of participation in some of these areas.